EthanHermsey/greenlock-cluster-app/README.md

-# Greenlock-cluster-app
+# greenlock-cluster-app
-A greenlock cluster that enables you to manage multiple node servers on one domain.
+Greenlock-cluster-app helps to manage multiple node servers on one domain.
-It uses greenlock to provide SSL certificates that the cluster shares the certificates through `process.env` with it's pods.
+The cluster uses greenlock-express to generate a SSL certificate that is provided to each pod through process.env.
 Point a dynamic dns to your address, install and start the app with your credentials.
-Now you can start hosting your servers.
+Now you can start hosting your secure servers.

-Servers are accessible through example.domain.com:3000.
-Pods are expected to contain a 'start' script in the package.json and use `process.env.PORT` as the server port.
+Pods are accessible through example.domain.com:3000.
+The cluster starts pods with the 'start' script in the package.json.
+The pods have access to a few env variables; the SSL certificate's `process.env.CERT` and `process.env.PRIVKEY`, `process.env.PORT` as the server port, and the report hook which is also a very important one.
+It send a signal back to the cluster with the process id.
+When the pod is stopped the cluster can kill the process, so don't forget it!

 Check out the example below.

 After a restart of the cluster, pods that were previously online will automatically start up.
 When a pod crashes it will automatically be detected and stopped.
 The pod's status will be set to crashed.
 It will only restart manually.

-The cluster's pods will have access to a few env variables.
-The report hook is a very important one.
-It send a signal back to the cluster with the process id.
-When the pod is stopped the cluster can kill the process, so don't forget it!

-First time; It can take a few minutes for the ssl certs to come in.
+First time; It can take a few minutes for the ssl certificates to appear.